y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 25, 2022</time> Finished with the Arithmetic Formatter project and continued with Responsive Web Design.

 - <time>Aug 24, 2022</time> Continued with Responsive Web Design.

 - <time>Aug 23, 2022</time> Finished with error handling (?) for the [Arithmetic Formatter project](https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter) and continued with Responsive Web Design.